yonasuriv/StringShark/README.md

-Here's an improved and expanded version of the `README.md` for your `stringshark` script, including detailed descriptions, installation instructions, usage examples, and support for all operating systems.

----

 # StringShark

 StringShark is a powerful command-line tool to quickly search for keywords, secrets, or variables in files and directories.
 It offers flexible search options (case-sensitive, whole-word matching, etc.) and allows you to replace matches with new values, all in a cross-platform manner.
 Fully compatible with Linux, macOS, and Windows, StringShark is a must-have for developers, security professionals, and sysadmins.